 Where Heisman Trophy winners Vinny Testaverde, Bo Jackson, and Hall of Famer Steve Young failed to change the culture of the organization, Nickerson succeeded.
 The relative wealth and fortune of the franchise changed from the moment he took the field.

 Name a better and more consistent Middle Linebacker from the NFC side of the ledger from the 1990’s??
 I’ll wait here

-His signing at the advent of the 1st season of true free agency (1993) you have to think of his signing as important as Reggie White in Green Bay.
+His signing at the advent of the 1st season of true free agency, (1993) you have to think of as important as Reggie White in Green Bay.
 It resurrected a franchise and led to Super Bowl triumph ultimately.